WithSecureLabs/cloud-wiki/docs/azure/services/Azure_LogicApps.md

 -In the Azure portal, this template is accessible from the “Overview” tab of the assessed logic app for both Standard and Consumption plans.

--To review workflow configuration only using Azure portal, navigate to “Code View” inside Logic App’s designer.
+-To review workflow configuration only using the Azure portal, navigate to “Code View” inside Logic App’s designer.

 -When assessing multiple Logic Apps, it can be useful to find this information programmatically.
 However, it’s worth mentioning that this feature is only available for Logic Apps created with a Consumption plan.